 Yetminster Fair Association

-Along with most other summer events in the country, the Fair committee had to take the decision to cancel the Fair this year because of Covid 19.
+Along with most other summer events in the country, the Fair committee had to take the decision to cancel the Fair in 2020 because of Covid 19.

 Chairman – Yetminster Fair